marcusoftnet/marcusoftnet.github.io/_posts/2007-08-14-facebook-explosion.md

 friend network on facebook and a network of old schoolmates on whatever.com.

-Well, well it's always fun to meet friends so i'll tag along
+Well, well it's always fun to meet friends so I'll tag along